top of page

 1. I am a long-distance swimmer.

-2. I play the alto-saxophone for the NJIT Wind Ensemble!
+2. I play the alto-saxophone!

 3. I am currently watching “King of the Hill” and "Futurama" on Hulu.